-This deliciously quick and easy, orange-infused chocolate bark has an ulterior motive.
+I’m drooling over this chocolate orange bark recipe, but this deliciously quick and easy, dessert has an ulterior motive.

 But I still wasn’t sold on the massive price difference, so to demonstrate the quality Ashley whipped up this delicious chocolate orange bark using a doTERRA brand essential oil.